Local Travel Experts

 • Festival Cruilla

 Cruilla Fest is a free and annual music festival aiming to connect the community in Barcelona’s most diverse neighborhoods.
-The festival takes place at the epic concrete jungle on the edge of the city that goes by the name Parc del Forum, and it showcases a wide range of musical genres such as flamenco, klezmer, reggae, jazz, and many more.
+The festival takes place in the epic concrete jungle on the edge of the city that goes by the name Parc del Forum, and it showcases a wide range of musical genres such as flamenco, klezmer, reggae, jazz, and many more.

 Dates: July 8-10